JDillon-MIS/MIST4610-GroupProject2/README.md

 Values included US, USA, CA, Canada, and some blanks.
 We normalized everything to either the US or CA. Blank rows were inferred from the order ID prefix: CORD- orders were assigned CA and UORD- orders were assigned US.

 **Sale dates:** <br/>
 The sale_date column had at least six different formats mixed together (e.g. 10-11-2025, Oct 17 25, October 5 25, 31/10/2025).
 We standardized all dates to YYYY-MM-DD format.
-One record had a date of May 1 2026 which is a future date and probably just a data entry error, so it was nulled out.
+One record had a date of May 1 2026 which is a future date and probably just a data entry error, so we changed it to "2025-05-01".

 **Customer name:** <br/>
 The raw customer_info field stored everything in one unstructured text blob using inconsistent delimiters (|, ;, /).
 To match our model's split name columns, we extracted the full name as everything before the first delimiter, then split it into customer_F_Name and customer_L_Name on the first space.